 J Street Access Relinker

 Here is the Access table relinking VBA module that J Street has used in all of our Access applications for years.
 It is an essential enhancement after you have split your database into a front-end application and a back-end database.
 It handles multiple back-end Access databases, checks your linked tables on startup, prompts your user to locate the back-end database if needed, and even has an automatic mode that silently relinks to local databases (great for work tables and single user scenarios).
-NEW VERSION Feb 2011 – Automatically ignores all non-Access linked tables, including SharePoint lists.
-Access 2000/XP/2003/2007/2010.
+It automatically ignores all non-Access linked tables, including SharePoint lists.
+Access 2000/XP/2003/2007/2010/2013/2016.

 J Street SQL Tools